 - Do I like the way my shoes look?

 - Do my shoes make me feel confident?

+So, can you wear white shoes to a wedding?
 It is important to remember that at weddings, couples should always be the ones under the spotlight.
 It is their special day, and everything is therefore decided by them.
 If they are okay with you wearing white shoes, then go ahead and wear your favorite pair.
 If not, give yourself plenty of time to look for an alternative.